- MCI affects memory and thought processes.

 - shrinkage of parts of the brain associated with memory

-- enlargement of fluid-filled spaces (ventricles)
+- enlargement of the ventricles, which are fluid-filled spaces

 - less use of glucose in key thinking regions